nnotMarss/marsFile/README.md

 # Welcome to Mars File source code repository!
 ## What is this?
-Mars File is anther configuration file, for now only supported by my Python module, which itself is open-source!
+Mars File is another configuration file, for now only supported by my Python module, which itself is open-source!
 If you wish, you can create libraries/modules for other programming languages!
+But remember, MF isn't created to compete with other configuration languages, like XML, JSON, INI, YAML, etc; it's made purely to be easy to use, and straight-forward! 💟

 ## Syntax (1.2)
 Warning, upcoming version 1.3 will change IDs of entries dramatically!
 Please be sure to look for changes!